JesseScott/Decanter/README.md

 This is custom control software for a computer vision / generative audio installation.

-Made with openFrameworks (openframeowrks.cc) and Pure Data (puredata.info)
+Made with openFrameworks (http://www.openframeworks.cc/) and Pure Data (http://puredata.info/)

-Presented at VIVO (vivomediaarts.com), Oct 25th, 2013.
+Presented at VIVO (http://www.vivomediaarts.com/), Oct 25th, 2013.